dpino/simple-pixel-editor/README.md

-## Pixel-ed
+## Simple-pixel-editor

-A simple Pixel Editor using Canvas.
+A simple pixel editor using Canvas.